Algiras/Miserable/blog/src/content/blog/2025-06-03-focusisforlosers.md

 # The Incident

 So, today was a thing.
 The person at the checkout said 'Have a nice day' and I replied 'You too' even though it was 11 PM and the day was clearly over.
-I am currently considering a name change and moving to a different continent.
+I am currently considering a name change.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.